The Essence of Quality

 5 The companies identified represent a subset of holdings in Sands Capital portfolios as of 9/30/2020.
 These were chosen because they illustrate what we consider to be examples of how companies have created new drivers of growth.
 Amazon is held in Select Growth and Global Growth.
 Alibaba is held in Global Growth and Emerging Markets Growth.
 Alphabet is held in Select Growth and Global Growth.
 Uber is held in Select Growth and Global Growth.
 Sea is held in Select Growth, Emerging Markets Growth, Global Growth and Global Leaders.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 Forward earnings projections are not predictors of stock price or investment performance, and do not represent past performance.
 There is no guarantee that the forward earnings projections will accurately predict the actual earnings experience of any of the companies involved, and no guarantee that owning securities of companies with relatively high price to earnings ratios will cause the portfolio to outperform its benchmark or index.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
-GIPS®-compliant presentations and additional disclosures for the related composites may be found at Sands Capital Disclosure Presentation.
+GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Disclosure Presentation.